 Elizabeth’s eclectic nature stems from the fact that education and professional life have taken her from her small family horse farm in northeast Indiana to Barcelona, Spain, and now to Purdue University (with many stops in between) where she now hopes to offer students and faculty the world (for a small amount of time at least).

-When she is not busy making the world smaller, Elizabeth enjoys spending time with her husband, Phil, her daughter, Olivia, and Luna the black lab, – when they happen to be in the country at the same time.
+When she is not busy making the world smaller, Elizabeth enjoys spending time in nature with her husband, Phil, her daughter, Olivia, and Luna the black lab, – when they happen to be in the country at the same time.